 Summarizing this analysis, we see reasonable labor market effects of the HD program in a number of dimensions.
 We would not expect productive time use to improve during the intervention, and our midline survey appears to come about six months after the labor market impacts emerge.
 HD focuses on job training and on helping beneficiaries start agricultural enterprises, and it is successful in both these endeavors.
-Because most of the individuals entering this work are leaving find agricultural wage labor having by far the lowest pay, 10 cents per hour.
-The pay in non-agricultural wage labor is almost three times as high (26 cents/hour).
-The hourly wage rates we record in self-employment are even higher (36 cents for agricultural self-employment, 56 for non-agricultural self-employment, and 71 cents for agroprocessing), but these should be interpreted with some caution due to the complexity of telling net from gross income in self-employment.

-agricultural wage employment or agricultural trading (which we also count as employment), the headline employment rate does not shift substantially.
+Because most of the individuals entering this work are leaving agricultural wage employment or agricultural trading (which we also count as employment), the headline employment rate does not shift substantially.
 Cash transfers, on the other hand, particularly strongly drive individuals away from agricultural wage work and into self-employment (both agricultural and non-agricultural).
 So these two interventions have the effect of pushing participants down somewhat different paths towards income generation.

-III.B.
-Cost-Equivalent Benchmarking
+3.2 Cost-Equivalent Benchmarking

 We pre-specified a regression adjustment strategy for benchmarking HD at an exactly cost-equivalent level using the ex-post costing data from both programs.
-First, begin with the total GD donor cost per study subject within each transfer amount arm, denoted by t_c (this is the final column in Table II).
+First, begin with the total GD donor cost per study subject within each transfer amount arm, denoted by t_c (this is the final column in Table 2).
 Subtract from this number the benchmarked HD cost per household C from the same column, and denote the difference $t_c - C = \tau_c$; this is the deviation (positive or negative) of each GD arm from the benchmarked HD cost.
 Set τ_c to zero in the control and HD arms.
 We can then re-run regression (1) above omitting the combined arm, and controlling for a linear term in τ_c , a dummy for either treatment, and a dummy for receiving HD:

-$$Y{ihb1} = \delta^T T{ihb} + \delta^{HD} T{ibh}^{HD} + \beta X{ihb0} + \rho Y{ihb0} + \gamma_1 \tau_c + \mu_b + \epsilon{ihb1}$$
+$$Y{ihb1} = \delta^T T{ihb} + \delta^{HD} T{ibh}^{HD} + \beta X{ihb0} + \rho Y{ihb0} + \gamma_1 \tau_c + \mu_b + \epsilon{ihb1}$$ (2)